A Mindful Approach to Failure

 Mindful approach to failure guide: the 5 essentials

-For beginners, the simplest cue is physical.
-Feel your feet on tile, take one breath, then write the next useful sentence.
+For beginners, start with one concrete cue.
+Feel the warm mug in your palms, take one breath, then write the next useful sentence.

 Small enough to do.